Tottenham Well

 Planning permission is required from Haringey Council for all proposals which will materially alter the appearance or character of a building or area.
 This includes not just major redevelopments such as that at Tottenham Hale, but also alterations (such as loft extensions) to domestic houses.
 Details of all applications for planning permission can be found on the council's website.

-Haringey Council also publishes a list of nationally and locally listed buildings in the borough -- that is, buildings which have been designated for their heritage, architectural or cultural value and should therefore be protected from developments which may adversely affect their value.
+Haringey Council also publishes a list of locally listed buildings in the borough -- that is, buildings which have been designated for their heritage, architectural or cultural value and should therefore be protected from developments which may adversely affect their value.

 Return to previous page Back to top of page